**All of the following are optional. Each family is different and should choose their own path**

 Alabamians can choose to school at home while remaining enrolled in public school.

-This is a great option for homeschooling families who enjoy the curriculum and accountability of public school,
+This is a great option for families who enjoy the curriculum and accountability of public school,

-but do not want to report to a physical school building for daily classes.
+but do not want to, or cannot, travel to a physical school building for daily classes.

 Alabama's Free Homeschool Cover